vjousse/blog-nikola/tech/interacting-with-dom-element-using-elm-audio-video.en.md

 port setCurrentTime : Float -> Cmd msg
 ```

 This port is used to send information on the Javascript side.
 In our case, it will tell javascript that we want to set the current time of the player to some `Float` value.
 We will of course need to implement this behaviour on the JS side.
-Let do that now.
+Let's do that now.

+View the code of the resulting `Main.elm` [on github.](https://github.com/vjousse/blog-nikola/blob/master/code/elm-audio/ports/Main.elm)

 ### Javascript side